jazzband/django-polymorphic/DOCS.rst

 Currently Unsupported Queryset Methods
 --------------------------------------

-+   ``aggregate()`` probably makes only sense in a purely non-OO/relational way.
-So it seems an implementation would just fall back to the Django vanilla equivalent.

 +   ``defer()`` and ``only()``: Full support, including slight polymorphism enhancements, seems to be straighforward (depends on '_get_real_instances').

-+   ``extra()``: Does not really work with the current implementation of '_get_real_instances'.
-It's unclear if it should be supported.

 +	``select_related()`` works just as usual, but it can not (yet) be used to select relations in derived models